raemadeline/css-for-engineers/articles/5_sass_functions.md

   @return $map;
 }
 ```

+The intention of `z()` was to always return a reasonable `z-index` with minimal arguments.
+The first block of code just returns `0` when its called with no arguments, because the fewer elements that have defined `z-index`es the better.
+The next block addresses when only one argument is passed in.
+If that argument is the key for a map, it returns the default value, otherwise it returns the value associated with that key.
+In the case where there are two or more arguments, it calls `map-deep-get`, which traverses the map following each key in order until it returns the final value.

 Then in any case when an element needs a `z-index`, it can be added like this: